-A Student may request to have the interim measure reviewed by submitting an appeal in writing within five (5) business days of the imposition of the measure.
-The appeal should be submitted via email to the Dean for East Falls Students or to the VPSA for Center City Students.
+A Student may request the review of an Interim Measure by submitting an appeal in writing within five (5) business days of the imposition of the measure.
+The appeal should be submitted via email to the Dean of Students (East Falls Students) or to the VPSA (Center City Students).
 The interim measure will remain in effect for the duration of the appeal.
 If requested, the Student may, at the University's discretion, be granted the opportunity to appear personally before the Dean, VPSA or their designee.

-The student is permitted to have a support person of their choice attend the review.
-The purpose of the review is to determine whether the interim measure was improvidently imposed, and only facts and issues related to the decision to impose the interim measure may be addressed.
+The Student is permitted to have a Support Person of their choice attend the review.
+The purpose of the review is to determine whether the Interim Measure was improvidently imposed, and only facts and issues related to the decision to impose the Interim Measure may be addressed.